 Dawn Raid Meaning

-As we note from the above Dawn Raid example wherein Chinalco and Alcoa jointly bought 12% stake in Rio Tinto’s London based shares.
+As we note from the above Dawn Raid example, Chinalco and Alcoa jointly bought a 12% stake in Rio Tinto’s London based shares.

 - Under this, the investor or acquirer company instructs its broker to buy as big a stake as possible by acquiring the shares available in the company as soon as the stock market opens and trading begins without the market or the management of the target noticing.

-- It is important to note here that Dawn Raid help investor or Acquirer Company to reduce its takeover cost substantially as acquiring shares before making a formal announcement for takeover is comparatively more cost effective than the cost to be incurred after a formal announcement of takeover is made as such information will result in advancing up the prices of the shares of target company which will result in more cash outflow for acquirer company.
+- It is important to note here that it helps investor or Acquirer Company to reduce its takeover cost substantially as acquiring shares before making a formal announcement for takeover is comparatively more cost effective than the cost to be incurred after a formal announcement of takeover is made as such information will result in advancing up the prices of the shares of the target company which will result in more cash outflow for acquirer company.

-- This is a stock market operation in which a large proportion of a company’s shares are suddenly bought, often in anticipation of a takeover bid.
+- It is a stock market operation in which a large proportion of a company’s shares are suddenly bought, often anticipating a takeover bid.
 With a successful Dawn Raid, the raiding firm makes a takeover bid to acquire the rest of the company.

-Heal International using this strategy succeeded in acquiring up to 30 percent stake by acquiring shares of Faze International from the open market and thereafter made an open offer for acquisition of controlling stake (51 percent).
-If Heal International would have made a formal offer to buy 51 percent in Faze International it would have to offer a premium to the existing price ( $40 in this case) and would have resulted in millions of dollars more.
-Thus using Dawn Raid Heal International succeeded in acquiring a significant stake and saving million dollars in the acquisition.
+Heal International using this strategy, succeeded in acquiring up to 30 percent stake by acquiring shares of Faze International from the open market and, after that, made an open offer for the acquisition of controlling stake (51 percent).
+If Heal International would have made a formal offer to buy 51 percent in Faze International, it would have to offer a premium to the existing price ( $40 in this case) and would have resulted in millions of dollars more.
+Thus using Dawn Raid, Heal International succeeded in acquiring a significant stake and saving million dollars in the acquisition.

-- The Takeover Panel through its Substantial Acquisition Rules popularly known as SARs earlier used to provide a delaying mechanism for the way in which acquirer companies or investor can acquire up to 29.9 percent stake in a company through Dawn Raid Strategy and were originally designed to prevent such hostile takeover and allow management to advise their shareholders before it was too late to influence the course of events.
+- The Takeover Panel through its Substantial Acquisition Rules, popularly known as SARs, earlier used to provide a delaying mechanism for the way in which acquirer companies or investor can acquire up to 29.9 percent stake in a company through the Dawn Raid Strategy and were originally designed to prevent such hostile takeover and allow management to advise their shareholders before it was too late to influence the course of events.

-- Under the said rules a bidder could buy only 14.9 percent stake at one time, wait a week before buying a further 9.9 percent and wait another week before acquiring another 4.9 percent.
-These rules were basically framed with the intention to allow the target company to react to the bid and advise their shareholders.
+- Under the said rules, a bidder could buy only a 14.9 percent stake at one time, wait a week before buying a further 9.9 percent and wait another week before acquiring another 4.9 percent.
+These rules were framed with the intention to allow the target company to react to the bid and advise their shareholders.

-Mergers, Acquisitions, and Takeovers are part of the business world and companies keep pursuing them to increase shareholder value.
-This is a corporate action most popular in the UK where a company tries to acquire control through a hostile bid aiming at acquiring as many shares as possible of the target company early in the morning before the target firm becomes aware of the acquirer true identity and intent.
+Mergers, Acquisitions, and Takeovers are part of the business world, and companies keep pursuing them to increase shareholder valueShareholder ValueShareholder's value is the value that company shareholders receive as dividends and stock price appreciation due to better decision-making by the management that ultimately results in a company's growth in sales and profit..
+It is a corporate action most popular in the UK where a company tries to acquire control through a hostile bid aiming at acquiring as many shares as possible of the target company early in the morning before the target firm becomes aware of the acquirer’s true identity and intent.

 Dawn Raid Takeovers Video

-This has been a guide to what is Dawn Raid?
-Here we discuss the meaning of Dawn Raid takeover, its history, and purpose.
-Along with this, we take practical examples to explain the concept of Dawn Raid.
+This article has been a guide to what is Dawn Raid and its meaning.
+Here we discuss how Dawn Raid takeover over along with its history, purpose, and example.
 You may learn more about M&A from the following articles –